seongyooncho/RoboND-DeepLearning-Project/writeup.md

 ```

 #### Decoder block
 It’s in the 5th block of `code/model_training.ipnyb`.
 It first upsamples input layer.
-Then concatenate the result with **skip connected** layer to preserve details.
+After upsampling, we have bigger image with detected information, but the image itself has low definition.
+To solve this problem, we concatenate the result with **skip connected** layer from encoders or input.
+It revives image definition and preserves detail.
 Finally, add separable convolution and batch normalization three times.
 ```python
 def decoder_block(small_ip_layer, large_ip_layer, filters):
     upsampled = bilinear_upsample(small_ip_layer)